tetris245/ULTRAbc/README.md

 Changes for future version

-* Updated OOC handling OOC (for compatibility with new setting in R108)
+* Updated OOC handling (for compatibility with new setting in R108)